sauchm/HSF-Net/README.md

 Test:

-Our test is divided into the following steps
+Our test is divided into the following steps(note that path modification may occur in 1, 2, and 4)

 1.python tool/n2p.py # makes NPY files convert to PNG format